 Are you expecting a credit balance from your federal student aid (FSA)?

-Many students using FSA funds ask what happens if they receive more funding than they need to pay for tuition and course materials fees.
+Many University of Phoenix students using FSA funds ask what happens if they receive more funding than they need to pay for tuition and course materials fees.
 This article will help answer some of those questions.

 How funds are awarded